Sam-Maya/LyftEveryThirdLetterAPI-/README.md

 This is one of the technical samples requested on the lyft apprenticeship application.
+Code is located in functions folder under "index.js".
 Read below for API link and details on the API.

 API link https://us-central1-every-third-letter.cloudfunctions.net/lyftApi/test
 This API accepts a POST request that accepts one argument "string_to_cut"